 Each year through the United Methodist Dollars for Scholars (UMDFS) program, the United Methodist Higher Education Foundation (UMHEF) provides $1,000 matching scholarships to United Methodist students who have received a $1,000 scholarship from their local United Methodist church to help them attend a United Methodist-related college, university, or seminary.
 Online applications must be submitted between January 1 and March 1 each year.

-The United Methodist General Board of Higher Education and Ministry (GBHEM) Office of Loans and Scholarships is partnering with a company to provide an on-line application and database for our programs.
+The United Methodist General Board of Higher Education and Ministry (GBHEM) Office of Loans and Scholarships is partnering with a company to provide an online application and database for our programs.
 International Scholarship and Tuition Services, Inc. (ISTS) is a firm that specializes in managing sponsored scholarship programs.
 The application eliminates any paper submission by the applicant or reference.
 During the awarding process, ISTS will be in touch with you on behalf of GBHEM.
-There will remain one place to apply for programs, update your contact information, and check
+There will remain one place to apply for programs, update your contact information, and check for missing items for all GBHEM programs.

 The United Methodist Higher Education Foundation awards scholarships each year to deserving students all over the country.
 Each year, we distribute over $2 million annually to more than 1,000 students attending over 100 United Methodist-related institutions of higher learning.
 Students must be active members of a United Methodist Church.